silvestrue/zoho-automate-attendance/README.md

 # Zoho Automatic Attendance
 These scripts will help automate the check-in / check-out process that many employees have to do for Zoho People.

+Python 3 or later required.
 Uses Selenium for the web component.

 # Usage
 1. Run "capture cookies.py" first.
 This will open up a regular Chrome browser with the login page for your Zoho company specific portal.
 Login with password and any other 2FA method that is required.
 This will create a "cookies.pkl" file that contains the cookies we need for auto-login.
 Once you have logged in, you can close the browser window.